-At this time members of the public may address the Orange County Juvenile Justice Coordinating Council SB 823 Subcommittee on any matter not on the agenda but within the jurisdiction of the Subcommittee.
-The Subcommittee or Chair may limit the length of time each individual may have to address the Subcommittee.
+At this time members of the public may address SB 823 Subcommittee on any matter not on the agenda but within the jurisdiction of the Subcommittee.
+All public comments will be limited to 2 minutes per person or 5 minutes for representatives of organizations.